e99h2121/gitbook-pathtoshanghai/README.md

 This document has written by the author started to live in Shanghai from 2013.6.3 (Mon) to share:

 The Enjoyable information of daily life in Shanghai as foreigner, **perfectly based on my real experience.**

+There is no information about:

+- 外滩
+- 东方明珠
+- 豫园
+- etc

+Because it is the unreality.
+It is not my real daily life.

+Let's see, and enjoy our simple-hearted Shanghai.

 Author: Born in Tokyo.